 - Share and share alike: How will you share income, savings, and bills?

-- An open book?
-How much of your financial decisions will be made jointly?
+- An open book: How many of your financial decisions will be made jointly?

-- All else being unequal: If there’s a disparity in resources, how much will each partner contribute to household maintenance?
+- All else being unequal: If there is a disparity in resources, how much will each partner contribute to household maintenance?

 - Mine, yours, ours: Consider a joint banking account for joint expenses, even if you choose to keep most other finances separate for your own use.